-Fig.~\ref{CHevolutionat3Rs} shows the evolution of the radial magnetic field strength at 3~$R_s$ from Case~3, together with the corresponding open-field region boundaries at 3~$R_s$ derived from Cases~1, 2, and~3.
+Figure~\ref{CHevolutionat3Rs} shows the evolution of the radial magnetic field strength at 3~$R_s$ from Case~3, together with the corresponding open-field region boundaries at 3~$R_s$ derived from Cases~2, and~3.
 It is observed that the maximum magnetic field strength decreases from approximately 70~G at 1.01~$R_s$ to around 0.13~G at 3~$R_s$.
-Variations in dipolar structures observed at 1.01~$R_s$ are also reflected at 3~$R_s$.
-For example, the enhancement of the magnetic field strength at the positive pole of the dipole near $(\theta,\phi) = (10^{\circ}~\mathrm{S}, 210^{\circ})$ at 1.01~$R_s$ at the 832nd hour corresponds to a patch of the obviously increased magnetic field centred around $(\theta,\phi) = (15^{\circ}~\mathrm{S}, 170^{\circ})$ at 3~$R_s$.
-Although the fraction of the spherical surface occupied by open-field regions increases significantly from 1.01~$R_s$ to 3~$R_s$, particularly for regions covering both the northern and southern poles, a considerable fraction of closed-field regions still persists at 3~$R_s$.
+The variations in dipolar structures observed at 1.01~$R_s$ are also reflected at 3~$R_s$.
+For example, the enhancement of the magnetic field strength at the positive pole of the dipole near $(\theta,\phi) = (10^{\circ}~\mathrm{S}, 210^{\circ})$ at 1.01~$R_s$ around the 832nd hour corresponds to a patch of the obviously increased magnetic field centered around $(\theta,\phi) = (15^{\circ}~\mathrm{S}, 170^{\circ})$ at 3~$R_s$.
+Although the fraction of the spherical surface occupied by open-field regions increases significantly from 1.01~$R_s$ to 3~$R_s$, particularly for regions covering the northern and southern poles, a fraction of closed-field regions still persists at 3~$R_s$.
 It is also noticed that the differences in the open-field region distributions between Cases~2 and~3 become less pronounced at 3~$R_s$ than at 1.01~$R_s$.

 For Case 1, the simulated open-field regions at 1.01 and 3 $R_s$ deviate more from those of Case 2 than do the open-field regions in Case 3.
 This demonstrates that although the small-scale magnetic structures in the low corona hardly affect the amount of simulated OMF far from the Sun, they significantly influence the distribution of open-field regions in the low corona.